Grinnode-live/2020-grin-bug-bash-challenge/README.md

 ## Why are we doing this?

 We want Grin stack to get more stable.
 It could use a solid amount of integration tests.
 We also believe that it is an excellent approach to promote Grin.

+## FAQ

+### What if I find a bug / vulnerability that is not listed in the test cases?
+For example, a bug discovered during while setting up the test environment?

+By all means please report it to us and if we reproduce it you will be rewarded for it!
+Just keep in mind your report might be take us longer to reproduce as we haven't prepared a protocol for it.